-When I played my first three games, I used the stock Bloodreavers deck.
-I didn’t open the extra deck of cards, or the deck for the Stormcasts.
-I wanted to get a feel for the game before I even attempted building decks for it.
+When I played my first three games of Shadespire I used the stock Bloodreavers deck.
+I didn’t open the extra deck of cards, or the deck for the Stormcasts because I wanted to get a feel for the game before I even attempted building decks for it.

 Also, where Shadespire warbands are set in stone with what models are in it, you don’t have the luxury of creating the warband before each game in the traditional sense.
 What is going to differentiate my Bloodreavers from Ed’s Bloodreavers is how we choose to build our objective and power decks.

 I do want to take a second to say that the miniatures are awesome.
 As has become the norm for GW, the models are snap-fit, but have a great level of detail to them.
 I have always loved the look of the Fantasy Chaos models through the years, be it Warhammer Fantasy, or now Age of Sigmar.

 So, I was very excited to start painting the Bloodreavers up.
 This was my first time painting something non-40K in probably 10 years.

 I’m also realizing that I have been enjoying the GW specialist games more because of the tone of them.
 To me, and it seems others I play with, the tone is much lighter with a game like Shadespire, or Blood Bowl compared to 40K.

 I know Shadespire can be just as competitive as 40K (more so actually), but people locally are just having a good time with it and not overthinking it.
 I think when you’re playing a 2-3 hour game like 40K, your investment is much different than a 30 minute game like Shadespire; it is for me at least.
 You don’t normally have a bad game of 40K, shrug it off, and rack’em up again for another game, but you can with quicker specialist games.